-We’ve spent hours researching the effects of fat burning on urine color to help you determine if your workouts are actually helping you lose weight.
-Read on to learn more.
+But to understand this connection better, I teamed up with a urologist.
+Together, we spent the day discussing the effects of fat burning on urine color to help you determine if your workouts are actually helping you lose weight.

 What Color Is Urine When We Burn Fat?

-When our bodies undergo a fat loss process, our urine color often changes to bright or dark yellow.
+When we burn fat, the color of urine changes to bright or dark yellow.

 The body burns fat through a series of metabolic activities.
 During this process, fatty residues are disposed of by the body as byproducts.

 Most of the byproduct is oxidized and breathed out of the body as carbon dioxide.
 The remaining residue is excreted through sweat and urine.

 Under normal circumstances, the color of urine ranges between yellowish-pale and a clear hue.

 Reflecting on my initial years of medical observation and research, I observed that when the body is in an active state of fat metabolism, urine can exhibit changes in hue, either becoming brighter or darker.
 This was a telling indicator; however, I also discerned that such variations could be linked to dehydration.

 Assuming that you’re getting enough liquids into your system, this color change can be associated with good news.

 The color of urine constantly changes depending on what you eat, the time of day, current health conditions, and the amount of water in your system.